crgz/abbreviated_dates/README.md

 ```
 </details>

-This example shows a basic usage of the library to parse the date: *"11-09, št"*.

 Note: To install required packages run `make install` in your OS shell and `pack_install(cli_table).` in your SWI-Prolog shell

 [<img alt="Sequence Diagram" width="30%" align="right"